Cubitect/cubiomes/README.md

 Seed 615 has a Junge Edge biome at block position (0, 0).
 ```

-We can also generate the biomes for a rectangular region using `getArea()` which also offers control over the entry layer, see the layer documentation for more information.
+We can also generate the biomes for a rectangular region using `genArea()` which also offers control over the entry layer, see the layer documentation for more information.

 ```C
 // generate an image of the world